Merkoba/Hue/installation.md

 "no_userlist" (boolean)
 >If true, the server will not send the userlist on join, which can save some bandwidth.

-## Reactiosn
+## Reactions

-You can add some reaction images in public/static/assetts/img/reactions
+You can add some reaction images in public/static/assets/img/reactions

-Give each file a simple small name like `smile.jpg`
+Give each file a simple name like `smile.jpg`

 The file name becomes the name of the reaction `:smile:`